JorgePe/pyb00st/README.md

 I now also test pyb00st on a Windows 10 Virtual Machine but I have  no means to test on OSX.
 It's supposed to work but that's all I can say.

-On linux, the gatttool backend approach results in slower performance than pygattlib.
+On linux, the BlueZ backend approach results in slower performance than pygattlib and there seems to be a stability problem with the HCI controller.
 But it also requires much less dependencies...
-The old version of pyb00st based on pygattlib is still available on 'other' folder but it lacks all input methods.
+If this affects you, perhaps it's better to use the BlueGiga backend also on linux.

- If problems with nofications on python 3 gets fixed, I'll probably backport all code.
+The old version of pyb00st based on pygattlib is still available on 'other' folder but it lacks all input methods and several other developments.
+If problems with nofications on python 3 ever gets fixed, I'll probably backport all code but for now is freeze.

 ## Status: ##